Academic Handbook Admissions

 1. Offer holders will be asked to disclose any relevant unspent criminal convictions when accepting their offer and again prior to enrolment at the University.

-2. Disclosure of criminal convictions is required in accordance with the University’s Declaration of Criminal Convictions Risk Assessment Procedure, and applicants with criminal records may be subject to some restrictions of activity to be decided on a case-by-case basis.
+2. Disclosure of criminal convictions is required in accordance with the University’s Declaration of Criminal Convictions Risk Assessment Policy and Procedure for Students and Offer Holders, and applicants with criminal records may be subject to some restrictions of activity to be decided on a case-by-case basis.

 Applicants requiring a Visa to Study in the UK

-1. In regards to students who require a visa to study in the UK, the University will require a deposit (as indicated in the Undergraduate International Fees List and the Postgraduate International Fees List) in order to issue the Confirmation of Acceptance for Studies.
-In the event an applicant believes they will require a visa to study in the UK, they should contact the University’s Visa Team as soon as possible.
+1. In the case of students who require a visa to study in the UK, the University will require a deposit (as indicated in the Undergraduate International Fees List and the Postgraduate International Fees List) in order to issue the Confirmation of Acceptance for Studies.
+In the event that an applicant believes they will require a visa to study in the UK, they should contact the University’s Visa Team as soon as possible.

 2. Northeastern University visa staff check students’ documents to ensure that they meet the academic, maintenance and other requirements set out in the Immigration Rules and by the University.
 A Confirmation of Acceptance of Studies (CAS) is only assigned once a student has demonstrated that their documents fully meet the requirements.